We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - inability to start a conversation or keep one going

-- excessive talk about a favorite subject with no regard for the reactions of others
+- excessive talk about a favorite subject without giving attention to the reactions of others

 - speech problems or unusual speech patterns